-The most basic way Food for Others thanks their farmers is sending hand written letters to the farmer that explains the amount of produce they donated that month, how many people that produce went to, and finally a huge thank you for the produce.
-If the farmer decided they would like to receive the Virginia Food Crop Donation Tax Credit, the VISTA also includes the total amount of credits they will receive once they file their paperwork with the Virginia Department of Taxation in January.
+The most basic way Food for Others thanks their farmers is by sending handwritten thank-you letters to the farmer that details the amount of produce they have donated.
+If the farmer has opted into receiving the Virginia Food Crop Donation Tax Credit, the VISTA also includes the total amount of credits they will receive when they file their paperwork with the Virginia Department of Taxation in January.

 Food for Others officially began feeding the hungry from its Merrifield site in 1995.
 Today food supply, storage and distribution activities are made possible by a network of active volunteers, supporting churches and organizations, grocery stores, farms, gardens, farmers markets, and retail food contributor in addition to the receiving community centers, soup kitchens, and food pantries who together are dedicated to feeding the hungry of Northern Virginia.
 Nine staff members are employed full time to handle operations at our warehouse.
 All officers and directors are volunteers who work without compensation.
-Volunteers staff the office and are responsible for program administration and fund raising.
+Volunteers staff the office and are responsible for program administration and fundraising.

 Food for Others provides free food to those in need throughout Northern Virginia.
 We distribute food in 4 ways, through our emergency warehouse distributions, through our 17 neighborhood sites across Northern Virginia that occur on weeknights, through our 14 community partners, and through our weekend food program for children at 29 Fairfax County Schools.
 Across all programs we serve an average of 1,800 families per week.
 Currently, we are focusing on providing healthier foods to our clients because we know that poor nutrition can have lasting detrimental effects on our community.